jc-chen/remember/README.md

 $ rmb rm <index>                # removes the todo at <index> from your list
 $ rmb Get this to compile       # adds a new todo to your list
 ```
+## Contribute
+Please send in pull requests, or create an issue for feature requests.

+Or email me at happyyi008@gmail.com